fowled/mango/README.md

 # Mazz'Bot
-A useful Discord bot, written with Discord.js
+A useful Discord bot, written in Javascript with Discord.js